-New Hearts of Oak coach has integrity, ability - Togbe Afede
+New Hearts of Oak Coach has integrity, ability - Togbe Afede

 Source: rainbowradioonline.com

-Board Chairman for Accra Hearts of Oak, Togbe Afede XIV, has said the team conducted extensive background checks before appointing Samuel Boadu as the 18th coach of the team.
+Board Chairman for Accra Hearts of Oak, Togbe Afede XIV, says the team conducted extensive background checks before appointing Samuel Boadu is the 18th coach of the team.

 The traditional leader said the team is convinced that the coach is a true Phobian and has supported the clubs for years.